-📑 SPECTR01 SC Scope V1.0 - 🗆 × Ş SPECTRO1 SC Scope V1.0 CONNECT PARA CNT GAP CNT PERIODE STROKE TOLERANCE [+/- in ppm] 50 0 0 Plus / minus tolerance for punching stroke.
+冒 SPECTR01 SC Scope V1.0

+SPECTRO1 SC Scope V1.0

+CONNECT PARA CNT GAP CNT PERIODE

+STROKE TOLERANCE [+/- in ppm] 50 0 0

+Plus / minus tolerance for punching stroke.
 Input in per thousand.
+LOWER TOL LIMIT UPPER TOL LIMIT

+0 0

-LOWER TOL LIMIT UPPER TOL LIMIT 0 0 BAD CNT TO FAILURE [01000] 25 CNT STROKE the outputs are set. С BAD CNT LOWER TOL LIMIT BAD CNT UPPER TOL LIMIT Select the control of the digital outputs.
-0 0 DIRECT : Outputs are high activ.
+BAD CNT TO FAILURE [01000] 25 CNT STROKE

+the outputs are set.
+C

+BAD CNT LOWER TOL LIMIT BAD CNT UPPER TOL LIMIT

+Select the control of the digital outputs.
+0 0

+DIRECT : Outputs are high activ.
 INVERSE : Outputs are low activ.
-OUT0 For DIGITAL OUTMODE = DIRECT, the or OUT0 is LO when the stamping stroke is or OUT0 is HI when the stamping stroke is w utputs are switched as follows: out of tolerance. vithin tolerance.
-COUNT STROKE RISING EDGE OUT1 OUT1 is LO when the stamping stroke is a OUT1 is HI if the stamping stroke is above OUT2 is LO when the stamping stroke is i below tolerance.
-3 tolerance. in the lower half of the period.
+OUT0 For DIGITAL OUTMODE = DIRECT, the or OUT0 is LO when the stamping stroke is or OUT0 is HI when the stamping stroke is w out of tolerance. vithin tolerance.

+COUNT STROKE RISING EDGE OUT1 OUT1 is LO when the stamping stroke is b OUT1 is HI if the stamping stroke is above OUT2 is LO when the stamping stroke is i e tolerance.

 Select which edge of the punching stroke should be evaluated.
 OUT2 OUT2 is HI when the stamping stroke is in the upper half of the period.
 OUT3 is HI when the gap is detected, but the stamping stroke not and vice versa.

-OUT3 IS HI IT NO GAP OF Stamping stroke IS OUT3 For DIGITAL OUTMODE = INVERSE it is e acted for ou seconds. exactly the opposite. t i i i i i i i i i i i i i i i i i i i RAM SEND GO EE GET STOP 0 ppm COMMUNICATION PORT 1 SPECTRO 1000 1 SC V1.0 24/Feb/2017
+OUT3 is HI if no gap or stamping stroke is OUT3 For DIGITAL OUTMODE = INVERSE it is e

+t i i i i i i i i i i i i i i i i i i i 1000

+RAM SEND GO 0 ppm

+GET STOP COMMUNICATION PORT 1 SPECTRO 1 SC V1.0 24/Feb/2017